 After this, we define the main task.
 The main task, like

 main in many languages, takes no arguments and produces no result.
 (Unlike many languages, the name

-main is just a convention in Regent.)
+main is just a convention in Regent.
+It could be anything.)

 hello_world to produce the output message.

 Finally, at the end of the file, we start the program (beginning with

 main).
 Note that, as described earlier, this is the only place where Lua is permitted to call into Regent.
 After this call, execution begins at

 format.println, which prints a line to the standard output of the program.